ietf-wg-idr/RFC4271bis/rfc4271bis.md

 within the "Border Gateway Protocol (BGP) Parameters" group.
 The allocation policy is Standards Action.

+Bits 0-3 are defined in {{updatefmt}}.
 Bit 4, marked deprecated, was proposed in draft-ietf-idr-optional-transitive-02 and later removed in draft-ietf-idr-optional-transitive-04, but not before at least one known implementation had shipped.
 At the time of writing, it is not considered safe to assign.